 This course uses a variety of teaching/learning methods including discussion, personal reflection, experiential exercises, student presentations, role-plays, group activities and especially case studies.
-Our faculty aims to create a learning environment where the learner is actively engaged in inquiry, critical thinking and problem solving.
 The classroom provides you with a place where you can learn with and from others in a cooperative and collaborative manner.